-Bungie Previews ‘Destiny 2: Warmind’ Changes Like Heroic Strikes With Rotating Modifiers
+Bungie Previews ‘Destiny 2: Warmind’ Changes, Like Heroic Strikes With Rotating Modifiers

 Nightfall players will be able to select the burns from the Heroic Strike modifier list plus the following that are unique to the Legendary Challenge Card:

-- Extinguish: Return the fireteam to orbit on a wipe
+- Extinguish: Return the fireteam to orbit on a wipe.

-- Famine: Ammo drops reduced by 50%
+- Famine: Ammo drops reduced by 50 percent.

-- Match Game: Players must match their damage type to the enemy shield type
+- Match Game: Players must match their damage type to the enemy shield type.

-- Attrition: Health regen is slowed greatly, and enemies drop health orbs
+- Attrition: Health regen is slowed greatly, and enemies drop health orbs.

-- Momentum: Health regenerates only when the player is moving
+- Momentum: Health regenerates only when the player is moving.

 Vault Space and More